networkx/nx-guides/content/algorithms/assortativity/correlation.md

 and its complement on right side is completely disassortative.
-As we add edges between nodes of different (similar) attributes in the assortative (disassortative) network, the network tends to a non-assortative network and value of both the assortaitvity coefficients tends to $0$.
+As we add edges between nodes of different (similar) attributes in the assortative (disassortative) network, the network tends to a non-assortative network and value of both the assortativity coefficients tends to $0$.

 +++